 Crafting better paragraphs can be fun and easy.
-Help kids remember the process with this hamburger analogy.
-Step 1: Gather three or four closely related details.
+Help kids remember the process with this new twist on the hamburger analogy.
+First, gather three or four closely related details.
 This is the meat of the sandwich.
-Step 2: Slip the “meat” between the buns (topic sentence and conclusion).
-Step 3: Add some cheese (elaboration).
-Step 4: Pull your paragraph together with transitions.
-Step 5: Squirt on saucy words.
-Step 6: Spice it up by combining related sentences and varying sentence beginnings.
+Second, slip the “meat” between the buns (topic sentence and conclusion).
+Third, add some cheese (elaboration).
+Fourth, pull your paragraph together with transitions.
+Fifth, squirt on saucy words.
+Finally, spice it up by combining related sentences and varying sentence beginnings.
 Bon appetit!

 Six Steps to Crafting Better Paragraphs